bezmoradi/tutorials/go/09-control-structures.md

 ```

 Inside the `else` block, instead of `break`, we can also use `return` to exit out of the program.
-There might be some specific use cases that no matter what the result of a `case` is, we want the next `case` to run as well:
+There might be some specific use cases where no matter what the result of a `case` is, we want the next `case` to run as well:

 ```go
 package main